anushri-sharma/anushrisharma/README.md

 ### 👋 Hey, I'm Anushri

-I build backend systems that remove manual work — automation frameworks, REST APIs, and data pipelines that hold up at real scale.
+I build backend systems that remove manual work — automation frameworks, REST APIs, and CI/CD pipelines that hold up at real scale.
 My Python scripts once eliminated manual intervention across an entire government service workflow.
 I like problems where "someone has to do this by hand every week" turns into "the script does it every night."

-Currently: Google Cloud–certified, sharpening cloud infrastructure skills, and open to Software Engineer / Cloud Engineer roles — remote-first, freelance-friendly.
+Currently: Sharpening cloud infrastructure skills, and open to Software Engineer / Cloud Engineer roles — remote, Hybrid, On-Site, freelance-friendly.

 ---